EmielV2002/Tiny-m-hinged-tophat-mod-V2/README.md

 **Bill Of Materials (BOM):**

+**Note:**
+In the printed parts tab you can find two stl's called corner 1 without rod and corner 2 without rod.
+You can print these parts in one piece instead of the usual two pieces.
+Because you can print these as one piece you don't need those steel rods and epoxy any longer.
+A special thanks to Discord user nehiLo for making this remix.

 **Hardware:**
 -	4x 5x58mm steel rod (length doesn’t need to be that precise)
 -	2x Southco E6-10-301-20 constant torque hinges (printed ones will probably work as well)